Wowfunhappy/pygame-zero-projects/README.md

 # pygame-zero-projects
 Code for simple games in Pygame Zero

-This repository contains code for some simple games which students could make in PyGame Zero.
+This repository contains code for some simple games which students could make with PyGame Zero.

 Order should probably go something like: